taylorplewe/asteroids86/notes/styleguide.md

   	bullets Bullet NUM_BULLETS dup (<>)
 	bullets_len dd 0
 	```
+- Tab characters (`\t`), as opposed to spaces, to represent tabs
+  - Anything where the horizontal alignment matters (like the previous point about contiguous definitions) is done with spaces
 - Procedures declare their arguments (`in`) and return values (`out`) as such:
 	```
+	; Description of the procedure
 	; in:
 		; r8  - point1 (as qword ptr)
 		; r10 - point2 (as qword ptr)